-(iv) Amounts directly received by the family as a result of Federal refundable tax credits and Federal tax refunds at the time they are received.
+(iv) Amounts directly received by the family as a result of Federal refundable tax credits and Federal tax refunds at

 (v) Gifts for holidays, birthdays, or other significant life events or milestones (e.g., wedding gifts, baby showers, anniversaries).

 (vi) Non-monetary, in-kind donations, such as food, clothing, or toiletries, received from a food bank or similar organization.